MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 ## [C#](#tab/csharp)

-Next, we register `MemoryStorage` that is used to create `UserState` and `ConversationState` objects.
+Next, you register `MemoryStorage` that is used to create `UserState` and `ConversationState` objects.
 The user and conversation state objects are created at `Startup` and dependency injected into the bot constructor.
 Other services for a bot that are registered are: a credential provider, an adapter, and the bot implementation.

 **Startup.cs**